syncthing/syncthing/specs/localdisco-v4.rst

 When interpreting addresses with an unspecified address, e.g., ``tcp://0.0.0.0:22000`` or ``tcp://:42424``, the source address of the discovery announcement is to be used.

+The ``instance_id`` field is set to a randomly generated ID at client startup.
+Other devices on the network can detect a change in instance ID between two announces and conclude that the announcing device has restarted.